 Students intending to complete the BA with a major in European Union Studies must be credited with at least 135 points in European Union Studies (not including ARTS 395), including the following:

 Recommended: 30 points of European language.

-Required: EURO 201 or 224 (22 points).
+Required: EURO 201 (30 points) or EURO 224 (15 points).

 Recommended: 45 points of 200-level European Union Studies.